internetimagery/surface/README.md

 - [x] Provide features to store api output using git commits
 - [ ] Look into xml as alternate storage to json.
 Especially useful with comments in a header.
 - [ ] Move some of the cli utility stuff into its own submodule (public).
+- [ ] clean stuff up
+- [ ] parse typing, and use exposed paths to types where available. eg surface._base.Var becomes surface.Var
+- [ ] use import hook to track import time properly (nice to have)
 - [ ] More and more and more tests.